University of Massachusetts Boston: Academics

 The university confers bachelor's, master's, and doctoral degrees, and also operates certificate programs and a corporate, continuing, and distance learning program.
 There are eleven schools and colleges at UMass Boston: the College of Liberal Arts, College of Science and Mathematics, School for the Environment, College of Management, College of Nursing and Health Sciences, College of Public and Community Service, College of Education and Human Development, John W. McCormack Graduate School of Policy Studies and Global Studies, School for Global Inclusion and Social Development, Honors College, and College of Advancing and Professional Studies (CAPS).

 The university is a member of the Urban 13 universities, alongside schools like Temple University and the University of Pittsburgh.
 The university maintains a partnership with the University of International Relations, a university with ties to the Ministry of State Security of the People's Republic of China.

 In the 2017–2018 academic year, the five most popular majors at the university were Management, Biology, Psychology, Exercise and Health Sciences, and Nursing.
 Within the College of Liberal Arts, the five most popular majors were Psychology, Criminal Justice, Economics, Communication Studies, and English.
 Within the College of Science and Mathematics, the five most popular majors were Biology, Computer Science, Biochemistry, Mathematics, and Electrical Engineering.
 Within the College of Management, the five most popular concentrations were Accounting, Finance, Marketing, Information Technology, and International Management.
 The five most popular minors at the university were Psychology, Sociology, Economics, Criminal Justice, and English (tied with Biology).

+Undergraduate admissions

+In 2025, the university accepted 83% of undergraduate applicants with those enrolled having an average 3.5 high school GPA.
+The university does not require submission of standardized test scores, but they will be considered as part of an application if submitted.
+Those enrolled who submitted test scores had an average 1190 SAT score (28% submitting scores) or an average 27 ACT score (2% submitting scores).